Nelson Garden

-The Nelson Garden, on 13 Chippenhamgate Street, at the rear of No.18 Monnow Street, Monmouth, Monmouthshire is a 19th-century garden that was the scene of a tea party held to honour Lord Nelson in 1802.
-The garden is one of 24 sites on the Monmouth Heritage Trail.
-It is bounded on the south by the line of the medieval town wall through which it is entered via a short underground passageway.
-The garden has limited public access and is now managed by a trust.
+The Nelson Garden, on 13 Chippenhamgate Street, Monmouth, Monmouthshire is a 19th-century garden that was the scene of a tea party held to honour Lord Nelson in 1802.
 It is included on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

+A narrow, east–west section of the garden, to the west of the main area, links it to no.18 Monnow Street, the house with which the garden is associated.
+However, public access is now via a short underground passageway.
+The garden is managed by a trust.

 History

 The walled garden was the site of a real tennis court in the 17th century and was a bowling green by 1718.
 It then became an orchard; an example of an 18th-century hypocaust (heated) wall still survives, where fruit trees would have been 'espaliered' (trained flat) against the warm brickwork.
 There are traces of the stoking chamber for this wall in a neighbouring garden.
 Roman and Norman remains lie deep beneath the lawn.

 The Nelson Garden commemorates Lord Nelson's visit to Monmouth on August 19, 1802, with Sir William and Lady Emma Hamilton on the occasion of their tour of the Wye Valley.
 Having been entertained at the Beaufort Arms, the party adjourned "accompanied by Colonel Lindsay to the beautiful summerhouse in his garden there to enjoy the refreshment of tea or coffee and to pass the rest of the evening in that charming retreat".
 Although the 'charming retreat' has vanished, in about 1840 the present Memorial Pavilion was erected, possibly to the design of George Vaughan Maddox, the Monmouth architect.
 Being of timber, various parts have had to be replaced over time and it is not known how much of the current structure is original.
 "Lord Nelson's Seat" remains an attractive feature, bearing a plaque commemorating Nelson's visit.
 (Note: The RCAHMW records the plaque as bearing the date "August XIX.
 MDCCCII" (August 14th.
 1802).)
 The Royal Commission on the Ancient and Historical Monuments of Wales describes the summerhouse as "important and unusual."

-Until 1950 the managers of the adjoining Lloyds Bank maintained the garden.
+Until 1950 the garden was maintained by the resident managers of the adjoining bank (Lloyds Bank occupied 18 Monnow Street, a listed building).
 This changed when their families were allowed to live elsewhere, but the garden continued to be maintained by resident tenants.
-Thereafter it deteriorated, but in 1994 the Nelson Society and Monmouth Archaeological Society, began restoration.
+Thereafter the garden deteriorated, but in 1994 the Nelson Society and Monmouth Archaeological Society, began restoration.
 In 1996 the Welsh Historic Gardens Trust became involved and in 1997 set up a restoration committee to care for the garden.
 In 2001 the committee negotiated a 10-year sub-lease from Lloyds Bank, funded conservation work on the entrance tunnel, and installed a decorative iron screen to separate the garden from the rest of the bank property.

+Architecture

+The garden structures, including the pavilion, are Grade II* listed.